-The nearest environment to Bolomor Cave is very linked to the gorge of the same name.
-Although this name corresponds more to a karstic canyon than to a fluvial course.
-The landscape shows, in first instance, a wide rocky vertical cliff which forms part of the southern wing of the tectonic depression of La Valldigna, in front of the major calcareous cliffs of the hills of ‘Les Agulles’ and ‘Corbera’ which limit towards the North.
-From its mouth, as a balcony over the valley, a wide northern area can be viewed until the town of Cullera.
-The cave can be seen perpendicularly to the valley, with a plain bed, nearly to sea level and crossed by the Vaca River.
-This territory is formed by a prolonged elevation towards the south which starts in the Cullera Hill and closes the marsh frame, frequently flooded.
-At the same time, at the west there is a geological and mountainous dual relief (‘Ibérico’ at NW and ‘Bético’ towards the SW) with altitudes between 800-600 m.
-In the ‘Betic’ relief, densely karstified, there are gorges and canyons of steep slopes, as the one of Bolomor, which in its exit to the valley pours its waters the ‘Fonteta del Bolomor’, upwelling which generates a small channel to the Valldigna and the Vaca river.
-This is the principal water karst input of the environment of Bolomor which discharges the underground flows between the limestones of this sector of the Mondúver.
+The environment closest to Bolomor Cave corresponds to the ravine with the same name.
+This name corresponds more to a karstic canyon than to a river course.
+The landscape shows a wide vertical rocky cliff that forms part of the southern part of the tectonic depression of “La Valldigna”, in front of the largest calcareous buttresses of the “Les Agulles” and “Corbera” mountain ranges that limit the north.
+A wide northern area can be seen to the town of Cullera from the Bolomor karst opening, which is set like a balcony hanging over the valley.
+The cave is perpendicular to the flat-bottomed valley, which is almost at sea level and crossed by the Vaca River.
+This territory is formed by a long ridge to the south, which starts from the “Serra de Cullera” and closes the strip of frequently flooded marsh.
+A dual geological and mountainous relief is opposed to the west (Iberian to the NW and Betic to the SW) showing heights between 800-600 m.
+The Betic relief is densely karstified and steep ravines and canyons are embedded in it, such as the Bolomor, in whose final part “the Fonteta del Bolomor” (upwelling that generates a small channel towards “La Valldigna” and the Vaca river) pours its waters.
+This source is the main karst water supply in the Bolomor environment, discharging the arounding hypogeal flows between the limestones of this Mondúver area.